 - Doors to the theatre are open one hour prior to the performances or films, and start times may be relaxed a bit to ensure that patrons have adequate time to enter without crowding.

-- Following the performance/film, we release patrons from the theatre row-by-row to avoid a mass exit.
+- Following the performance/film, we are releasing patrons from the theatre row-by-row to avoid a mass exit.
 Please exit the building immediately when your row is dismissed.
 Do not gather to socialize in the lobby.

 - Everyone is required to practice social distancing while on campus.